Particular/docs.particular.net/nservicebus/nhibernate/accessing-data_direct-access_nhibernate_[4,6).partial.md

 snippet:NHibernateAccessingDataDirectly

-As shown above, the handler uses constructor injection to access the `ISession` object.
+The handler uses constructor injection to access the `ISession` object.